 Cork seal production detail

-There is a bit of a mystery surrounding this patent because the British version of it, GB 304291 "Fluid Tight Watch Case" was taken out by Hans Wilsdorf, Managing Director of Rolex, describing himself as "assignee of Taubert & Fils".
-Why and how this came about I don't yet know, but Wilsdorf must have allowed The Taubert's to continue producing watch cases with the cork seal, because they carried on using this design for many years.
+There is a bit of a mystery surrounding this patent because the British version of it, GB 304291 "Fluid Tight Watch Case" was granted to Hans Wilsdorf, Managing Director of Rolex, describing himself as "assignee of Taubert & Fils".
+Why and how this came about I don't yet know, but Wilsdorf must have allowed The Taubert's to continue producing watch cases with the cork seal, because they carried on using the cork stem seal for many years.
 Perhaps it was another aspect of the patent that Wilsdorf was interested in.

 One of the manufacturers who bought cork stem sealed watch cases from Taubert was the firm Mido.
 Until recently they were still using this detail in some of their watches, calling it the Aquadura stem sealing system, a name they gave to the system in 1959 after the Taubert patent had expired.
 The picture to the right shows a tool supplied by Mido (which would be a copy of one of the original Taubert tools) for inserting cork seals into the stem tube.
 The greased cork seals are loaded into the breach of the tool and pushed into the stem tube by the spring loaded plunger.
 The inner bore of the tool is tapered, which compresses the seal as it is pressed forward so that it will enter the small outer opening of the stem tube.
 Once inside the stem tube the seal expands to fill the space.